 Two systems are commonly encountered:

-This solution runs on most platforms, including macOS, Windows, Linux and Raspberry Pi OS, and uses plug‑ins to support numerous accessories.
+HomebridgeThis solution runs on most platforms, including macOS, Windows, Linux and Raspberry Pi OS, and uses plug‑ins to support numerous accessories.
 Microcomputers that are pre‑configured for the job include the Athom HomeKit Homebridge Server, Homebridge Out Of the Box (HOOBS) and Zemismart HomeKit Hub.

-This also runs on macOS, Windows 10, Linux and Raspberry Pi OS, or you can buy a ready‑made box containing a pre‑configured version of the Home Assistant Operating System (OS), to which you can add any required plug‑ins.
+Home AssistantThis also runs on macOS, Windows 10, Linux and Raspberry Pi OS, or you can buy a ready‑made box containing a pre‑configured version of the Home Assistant Operating System (OS), to which you can add any required plug‑ins.

-This project allowed a stairlift to be move up and down from its charging position via Apple’s Home app.
-The stairlift’s original infrared controller card was extracted from its case and connected to a dedicated power unit that provided an adequate 8.2V supply.
-This was also fed to a 5V regulator card which provided power to two HomeKit ‘dry contact’ relay cards, as supplied by the homehome.app website and wired to the button terminals on the controller.
-Having enabled both cards via the ‘captive portal’ method, the relays were added to the Home app.
+This project allowed a stairlift to be moved up and down from its charging position via Apple’s Home app.
+The stairlift’s original infrared controller card was extracted from its case and connected to a dedicated 12V power unit via a 9V regulator card.
+Two Sonoff MINI-D Matter over Wi-Fi relay modules were powered from the 12V supply and their ‘dry contacts’ wired to the button terminals on the controller.

 To stop the lift going too far, two automations were added to cancel the ‘Up’ or ‘Down’ instructions after 20 seconds.